 These are the specific instructions relayed to Moses about creating anointing oil.
 For reference, 500 shekels is about 12.5 pounds (250 shekels therefore being about 6.25) and a hin is about one gallon.
 So as you can see, not only does the passage give a specific recipe for anointing oil (which we follow for the King's Oil), it also has specific guidelines for who should be anointed and how.
 Curt Landry writes more about this in The King’s Oil booklet—explaining the scriptural instructions that come with this “tool.”

 We strongly believe in the importance of these traditions and the connection that they have to ancient scripture.
-If you have any additional questions about our King’s Oil or Exodus 30, we encourage you to contact us.
+We encourage you to contact us if you have any additional questions about our King's Oil or Exodus 30.